Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 **Charlotte Gilroy**

-Being tall and slim meant that Charlotte had always suffered in the cold, and there was just no substitute on dark frozen evenings for pajamas, loungewear, two blankets, a hot chocolate...and a nice warm boyfriend on the couch.
+Being tall and slim meant that Charlotte had always suffered in the cold, and there was just no substitute on dark frozen evenings for pajamas, loungewear, two blankets, a hot chocolate... and a nice warm boyfriend on the couch.

 For once, they were actually hanging out at home, rather than Sean's house.
 Their place was a student flat that she, Ben and Ava could *just* afford on their combined housing allowance.
 Two bedrooms, a tiny bathroom, and a small shared space that did the work of kitchen, dining room and living room all in one.

-At least...She and Ben were hanging out.
+At least...
+She and Ben were hanging out.
 Ava was busy getting ready, and Sean was busy Ava-watching.
 If Charlotte had been forced to pick a word to describe his expression, it might have been "guarded".
 Sean usually had the light of intellectual good humour in his eyes and a slight smile around his mouth, as if he'd got the joke on life and was just waiting for everybody else to get it so they could laugh together.

 Seeing him look tense, stressed and serious was a new one on her, even though only somebody who knew him well would have noticed.